-Mango Basundi tastes heavenly with that additional fresh flavour of mangoes.
+Mango Basundi tastes heavenly with that additional fresh flavor of mangoes.
 You can make your own variations of this delicious dessert recipe.

 Use a thick bottomed pan to make it.
 It will prevent burning the milk at the bottom of the pan.

 Keep stirring it at regular intervals.